udacity/CarND-Capstone/traffic_light_training/README.md

 - What neural network architecture to use
 - What datasets for training can be used
 - How to augment images for creating a robust network
+- How to monitor the training of the chosen model
 - How to deploy the trained model to the car environment